ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/ingress_rewrite-target_annotation/README.md

                   number: 80
 ```

-- We do not need `nginx.ingress.kubernetes.io/rewrite-target: /` anotation.
-Because the `account service` publish its content from `/account` path.
+- We do not need `nginx.ingress.kubernetes.io/rewrite-target: /` annotation.
+Because the `account service` publishes its content from `/account` path.

 - Create the objects.